los7key/fancy-bootstrap-5-login-page/README.md

 Forked from @nauvalazhar 's [repository](https://github.com/nauvalazhar/bootstrap-5-login-page), I updated the logo and tried to make it look like the login page for a dev server (for a honeypot).

-It was originally js, and I couldn't find an easy way to get to log to the error log, so I added a PHP option to capture login/pass.
+It was originally only js, and I couldn't find an easy way to get to log to the error log, so I added a PHP option to capture login/pass.
 Kinda kludgy, but it works.

 ## Usage
 To switch between PHP to js, just uncomment/comment the following lines: